nightjuggler/math/README.md

 For example, the first few pairs (P, N) are (2, 4), (3, 8), (5, 16), (7, 20), (11, 28), ...

-Verified for all prime numbers up to 40 million and all even numbers up to 100 million (`python primes.py maxevens 100000000`)
+Verified for all prime numbers up to 40 million and all even numbers up to 100 million.
+(`python primes.py maxevens 100000000`)

 This suggests a sliding window approach to generating all even numbers > 2 as sums of two primes